-- The Examining and Awarding Body is the Institute of Health Records and Information Management and the Examination is open to candidates in the UK and Overseas.
+- The Examining and Awarding Body is the Institute of Health Records and Information Management and the Examination is open to Overseas candidates.

 - Only candidates who have been officially accepted by the Institute for Student Membership and who meet all the regulations will be allowed to attempt the Examination.
 Examination candidates must be fully paid-up members of the Institute.

-- The Examination will normally be held on the fourth Monday of May each year.
+- The Examination will normally be held on the fourth Monday and Tuesday of May each year.

-- The Examination will be held in designated centres throughout the UK and Overseas.
-Every effort will be made to ensure the candidate attends an Examination Centre close to his/her home.
+- The Examination will be held in designated overseas centres and every effort will be made to ensure the candidate attends an Examination Centre close to his/her home.

-- The Examination will consist of one paper :
+- The Examination will consist of four papers

-- Candidates applying to take the Examination MUST lodge with the IHRIM Office a completed Examination Registration Form, together with payment for the appropriate amount by 15 February each year.
+- Candidates applying to take the Examination MUST lodge with the IHRIM Office a completed Examination Registration Form, together with a cheque made payable to IHRIM (UK) for the appropriate amount by 15 February each year.

 NB: Late registrations will not be accepted and any completed registration forms received without a cheque will be returned.

-- Any candidate whose registration form is not acknowledged within ten working days of posting should advise the IHRIM Office immediately.
+- Any candidate whose registration form is not acknowledged within two working weeks of posting should advise the IHRIM Office immediately.